Join Our Mailing List

 Tougher compliance standards

-Under Part 2 of the Bill, organisations delivering essential or digital services will be expected to proactively manage cyber risk, including throughout their supply chains.
+Under Part 2, organisations delivering essential or digital services must proactively manage cyber risk, including across their supply chains.
 The Bill introduces mandatory incident reporting within 24 hours (Section 15), with full reports due within 72 hours.
-Failing to comply may result in financial penalties of up to £17,000,000 or 10% of global turnover(Section 21), plus daily penalties of up to £100,000 for continuing violations (Section 49).
+Failing to comply may result in penalties of up to £17,000,000 or 4% of global turnover (Section 21), with the most serious national security breaches attracting up to £17,000,000 or 10% of turnover plus daily penalties of up to £100,000 (Section 49).

 Key Changes

-CSRB introduces several major reforms to the UK's cybersecurity landscape.
+The Cyber Security and Resilience Bill introduces several major reforms to the UK's cybersecurity landscape.
 Here's what you need to know:

 Bringing More Organisations Into the Frame